 The purpose of this course is to provide an analytical framework that can be utilized to study international trade.
-The course is designed to help students understand the nature and determinants of international good and factor movements, and the economic impacts of international trade patterns and trade policy around the world.
+The course is designed to help students understand the nature and determinants of international good and factor movements, and the economic impacts of trade patterns and trade policy around the world.
 We develop theories of international trade in order to explain the factors that affect international flow of trade and to analyze the effects of trade on economic welfare and growth.
+The implications of various trade policies and possible restrictions on international trade (such as import tariffs, quotas, and voluntary export restraints) are discussed.
 The incentives for countries and international organizations to free and/or restrict trade are analyzed drawing welfare consequences.

 Credits: 4